-isolated villages, blocked roads, delayed planes ...
-The flakes fell in abundance in recent days have caught the imagination.
+Isolated villages, blocked roads, delayed planes ...
+The flakes that have fallen in abundance these last days have struck the spirits.
 The snows of yesteryear were back!
-The climate machine, which was believed to crank through the foolishness of men, had recovered his ancestral way.
-Nature was ultimately stronger.
-You could hear that little noise forgotten in our cities: the crunch of snow underfoot.
+The climatic machine, which was thought to be broken by the madness of men, had resumed its ancestral course.
+Nature was finally the strongest.
+It was heard at this little noise forgotten in our cities: the squealing of snow under the soles.

-It emerges however in an overall downward trend.
-In forty years, the snow depth at the pass door, measured over the last ten days of February decreased by more than a third, from 1,5 m within 1 meter.
+However, there is an overall downward trend.
+In forty years, the snow depth at the Porte pass, measured over the last ten days of February, has decreased by more than a third, from 1,5 m to less than 1 meters.

 By rotating models of evolution of the snowpack according to meteorological parameters, the Grenoble researchers have been able to reconstruct the snow cover of the alpine massifs since the end of the 1950 years.
 "In the Northern Alps, the snow level remained stationary until the end of the 1990 years, then a marked decrease appears, describes Pierre Etchevers.
 In the Southern Alps, the most marked decrease dates from the 1960 years, then the 1980 years. "

-This scarcity of white gold is clearly correlated with rising temperatures over the same period rose to 1 3 0C on alpine terrain.
-At the pass door, the average winter temperature is so high in 2 0C in forty years.
+This rarefaction of the white gold is clearly correlated with the rise in temperatures which, over the same period, increased from 1 to 3 0C on the alpine reliefs.
+At Porte pass, the average winter temperature has risen by 2 0C in forty years.

-What will it be in the coming decades?
-He announces global warming the disappearance of winter snows?
-To find out, the researchers resumed their models and have applied to 34 massifs of the Alps and Pyrenees, assuming an increase of 2 0C the air temperature.
-Their calculations provide two different behaviors of the snowpack by altitude.
-Above a line between 2 000 and 2 500 m, the warming effect is low in winter, but spring melt would be earlier and faster.
+What will happen in the coming decades?
+Does global warming announce the disappearance of winter snows?
+To find out, researchers resumed their models and applied them to 34 massive Alps and Pyrenees, assuming a rise in 2 0C of air temperature.
+Their calculations predict two different behaviors of the snowpack according to the altitude.
+Above a line between 2 000 and 2 500 m, the effect of warming would be low in winter, but spring melt would be earlier and faster.

-Medium mountain, however, the hot shot would have a significant impact.
-To 1 500 m, the white season would be shortened by at least a month and the snow would melt to a trickle.
+In mid-mountain, however, the heat stroke would have a significant impact.
+Towards 1 500 m, the white season would be shortened by at least a month and the layer of snow would melt away.